Ritik1510/cpp/README.md

         <span style= "color: #1fe076">Trees-</span>
     </h2>
     <p>
         The most important data structure is Tree.
 A Tree  having a large number of applications in real life.
-Both Bina Trees and Trees are discussed.<br>
+Both Binary Trees and Trees are discussed.<br>
     </p>
 </div>